 Sitebuilder automatically sets the publishing paths for your pages by their names, but you can change them in the page settings to improve your SEO.

 Why you need a publishing path for SEO

 The publishing path makes your URL more SEO-friendly.
 If your page title is Charlottetown Summer Events and Attractions, you can choose to create a publishing path /charlottetown-events.

 URL length is an important search engine optimization (SEO) factor.
 There is a strong connection between a shorter URL length and higher SEO rankings.
 Google has been making efforts to shorten or even hide the display of URLs in the browser.
-A very long URL can look suspicious and discourage people from clicking it.
+A very long URL might look suspicious and discourage people from clicking it.

-Publish paths can also be used to label pages in multiple languages.
+Publishing paths can also be used to label pages in multiple languages.

-Language-specific public paths
+Language-specific publishing paths

-When creating a multi-language website, you may wish to customize your publish paths so that they reflect your website structure.
+When creating a multi-language website, you may want to customize your publish paths so that they reflect your website structure.
 For example, to group all French-language pages, you can enter public paths as follows:

 To learn more about creating multi-language navigation, visit this tutorial.